drbean/edit/tsailin/2019APBR_english_proofing.md

-production work before upgrades by OEM firms in product innovation (β=-.120), process innovation(β=.445), and marketing innovation (*Product Design*, β=.020; *Channel Distribution*, β=.251; *Marketing Promotion*, β=-.272), the same as the results of ANOVA test in Table 7.
+production work before upgrades by OEM firms in product innovation (β=-.120), process innovation(β=.445), and marketing innovation (*Product Design*, β=.020; *Channel Distribution*, β=.251; *Marketing Promotion*, β=-.272), the same as the results of the ANOVA test in Table 7.
 Although only a significant engagement in the change of managerial authority (β=.893, p\<0.01) is indicated in Table 6, the ANOVA test in Table 7 finds OEM firms are more able to change all aspects of their organizational management